Wyatt, Missouri: History

 The Cotton Belt rail line, running for 5.3 mi between Bird's Point and Wyatt, was abandoned by ICC order on October 9, 1938.
-In late 1941, an oil pipeline was laid on the old Cotton Belt right-of-way, between Wyatt and Bird's Point, to facilitate the transportation of crude oil by barge.
-The Cotton Belt handled railroad tank cars from Arkansas, Louisiana and Texas to Wyatt for shipment by pipeline of the oil to Bird's Point and transloading onto barges.
-The 8.7 mi section of railroad line between Wyatt and East Prairie was abandoned by ICC order on April 25, 1980.
+In late 1941, an oil pipeline was laid on the former railroad right-of-way between Wyatt and Bird's Point to facilitate the transportation of crude oil by barge.
+The Cotton Belt handled railroad tank cars from Arkansas, Louisiana, and Texas to Wyatt for shipment by pipeline to Bird's Point and transloading onto barges.
+The 8.7 mi section of railroad between Wyatt and East Prairie was abandoned by ICC order on April 25, 1980.